bcrtvkcs/aesir_kernel_oneplus_sm8350/README.md

 3. (Optional GAaps) When asked to sideload [GApps](https://nikgapps.com/crdroid-official), choose 'Yes' to reboot to recovery or 'No' if you don't want gapps and want to reboot to system.
 Now if you choosed to install GApps, simply sideload *GApps.zip* the same way you installed *crDroid.zip* then reboot to system.
 4. After booting up, install the latest version of [KernelSU Next manager](https://github.com/KernelSU-Next/KernelSU-Next/releases) on your device.
 Alternatively, you can use the [nightly manager](https://t.me/ksunext_ci).
 5. (Optional) Open KernelSU Next manager and install the a meta-module for Magick Mount module management alongside OverlayFS. *Hybrid Mount* recommended.
-6. Install the [BRENE module](https://github.com/rrr333nnn333/BRENE) by rrr333nnn333 from within the manager to control SuSFS features.

-> In step 6, you can also use the [susfs4ksu module](https://github.com/sidex15/susfs4ksu-module/actions/workflows/build.yml) nightly builds from sidex15, but [BRENE module](https://github.com/rrr333nnn333/BRENE) **hides better**.

-> If you are using [Bindhosts](https://github.com/bindhosts/bindhosts), select Mode 9 (ksu_susfs_bind_kstat) in the module settings.
+> If you are using [Bindhosts](https://github.com/bindhosts/bindhosts), select Mode 0 (Default) in the module settings.
 Otherwise, any application will be able to **SEE** your modified hosts file.

 > The prebuilt zip in Releases contains the full crDroid 12.8 ROM (latest) + ÆSIR Kernel.
 The installation process is identical to a standard crDroid installation.
 The build script retrieves the sources directly from the [crDroid upstream repositories](#upstreamed-repos).
 Whenever an update is released on the official crDroid website, I rebuild the ROM and the kernel and post them in the Releases section.
 Alternatively, you can [build the ROM with my custom kernel repository yourself](#building-from-source).